 Don’t Miss: Cruise tours in and around the Bay

-16. Lan Ha Bay: Retreat from the Chaotic World and Enjoy the Serenity
+16. Lan Ha Bay: Retreat From The Chaotic World

-Unusual to the bays and beach towns, Lan Ha Bay is free from crowd and chaos.
+Unusual to the bays and beach towns, Lan Ha Bay is free from crowd & chaos and among the top unique places to visit in Vietnam.
 If you are on a honeymoon trip and want to spend some alone time with your spouse, you can head towards this bay.
 You can hire a sailboat or kayak to explore the bay and reach the areas which are more secluded.

 Best Time To Visit Sa Pa: March – April and October – November are the best months to visit Sa Pa.
 The weather is not too hot.
 Rainfall is little and there is plenty of sunshine.